 Thus, on the same topic the much younger Troy displays the same sort of slipshod scholarship as Leuchtenburg, an ill portent for the future of the profession on our continent.
 Troy, too, could have read the official report on this topic, but instead he identifies his source as another book, Bill and Hillary, by another historian, William H. Chafe, the Alice Mary Baldwin Professor of History at Duke University.
 Chafe wrote, “[Foster] went to a park in Virginia, parked his car, and shot himself in the head.”
 But Chafe is the end of the road because he offers no source for his erroneous information.

-Troy, coincidentally or not a strong partisan of Israel, is so well thought of in certain suspect circles that the History News Network named him one of its first “Top Young Historians.”
+Troy, coincidentally or not is so well thought of in certain suspect circles that the History News Network named him one of its first “Top Young Historians.”

 Law Professors Just As Bad